A New Dimension

 A more accurate alternative would be to precalculate a multiple-scattering directional albedo LUT that incorporates Fresnel, directly from the Heitz model.
 This new term, which I’ll call $\color{teal}{E_\mathrm{Fms}}$, leads to the following minor change to the multiple-scattering lobe:

-$$ \newcommand{\fss }{\color{gray}{f_\mathrm{ss}}} \newcommand{\fssp}{\color{gray}{f_\mathrm{ss}'}} \newcommand{\fms }{\color{purple}{f_\mathrm{ms}}} \newcommand{\E }{\color{olive}{E}} \newcommand{\Emo}{\color{olive}{E(\mu_o)}} \newcommand{\Emi}{\color{olive}{E(\mu_i)}} \newcommand{\Em }{\color{olive}{E(\mu)}} \newcommand{\Eavg}{\color{green}{E_\mathrm{avg}}} \newcommand{\Favg}{\color{teal}{F_\mathrm{avg}}} \newcommand{\Fms }{\color{brown}{F_\mathrm{ms}}} \newcommand{\Ess }{\color{olive}{E_\mathrm{Fss}}} \newcommand{\Esso}{\color{olive}{E_\mathrm{Fss}(\mu_o)}} \newcommand{\Ems }{\color{teal}{E_\mathrm{Fms}}} \newcommand{\Emso}{\color{teal}{E_\mathrm{Fms}(\mu_o)}} \newcommand{\Fr }{\color{purple}{F_0}} \newcommand{\Fs }{\color{brown}{F_\mathrm{schlick}}} \newcommand{\Fso }{\color{brown}{F_\mathrm{schlick}(\omega_h, \omega_o)}} \newcommand{\ki }{\color{}{k}} \newcommand{\wa }{\color{brown}{w_0}} \newcommand{\wb }{\color{brown}{w_1}} \newcommand{\wi }{\color{brown}{w_i}} \begin{equation} \fms = \Fms \frac{(1 - \Emo)(1 - \Emi)}{\pi\,(1 - \Eavg)} \Longrightarrow \frac{\Emso\,(1 - \Emi)}{\pi\,(1 - \Eavg)}. \label{eq:fms} \end{equation} $$
+$$ \newcommand{\fss }{\color{gray}{f_\mathrm{ss}}} \newcommand{\fssp}{\color{gray}{f_\mathrm{ss}'}} \newcommand{\fms }{\color{purple}{f_\mathrm{ms}}} \newcommand{\E }{\color{olive}{E}} \newcommand{\Emo}{\color{olive}{E(\mu_o)}} \newcommand{\Emi}{\color{olive}{E(\mu_i)}} \newcommand{\Em }{\color{olive}{E(\mu)}} \newcommand{\Eavg}{\color{green}{E_\mathrm{avg}}} \newcommand{\Favg}{\color{teal}{F_\mathrm{avg}}} \newcommand{\Fms }{\color{brown}{F_\mathrm{ms}}} \newcommand{\Ess }{\color{olive}{E_\mathrm{Fss}}} \newcommand{\Esso}{\color{olive}{E_\mathrm{Fss}(\mu_o)}} \newcommand{\Ems }{\color{teal}{E_\mathrm{Fms}}} \newcommand{\Emso}{\color{teal}{E_\mathrm{Fms}(\mu_o)}} \newcommand{\Fr }{\color{purple}{F_0}} \newcommand{\Fs }{\color{brown}{F_\mathrm{schlick}}} \newcommand{\Fso }{\color{brown}{F_\mathrm{schlick}(\omega_h, \omega_o)}} \newcommand{\ki }{\color{}{k}} \newcommand{\wa }{\color{brown}{w_0}} \newcommand{\wb }{\color{brown}{w_1}} \newcommand{\wi }{\color{brown}{w_i}} \begin{equation} \fms = \Fms \frac{(1 - \Emo)(1 - \Emi)}{\pi\,(1 - \Eavg)} \Longrightarrow \frac{\Emso\,(1 - \Emi)}{\pi\,(1 - \Eavg)}. \label{eq:fms} \end{equation} $$The good news is that this version produces results that match Heitz in a furnace environment:

 The bad news is that we need a 3D LUT for $\Ems$, since it depends not only on the view angle ($\mu_o$) and roughness, but also $\Fr$ (or specular reflectance).
 Worse, for coloured metals – such as our lovely copper example – we’d need to do three separate 3D lookups for R, G and B. The only silver lining is that this cost can potentially be amortised across lights, but it’s still less than ideal for real-time applications.